Zettlr/zettlr-docs/docs/en/core/writing-markdown.md

 Despite never having to leave your keyboard when it comes to writing documents in Markdown, sometimes it is easier to press just two keys instead of four or more.
 Therefore, there are some keyboard shortcuts that you can use.
 In addition to those that you may already know, Zettlr offers many convenience shortcuts that make duplicating text, etc., a blaze.

+!!! note

-> Note: Across this documentation, you will often see the "key" <kbd>Cmd/Ctrl</kbd>.
+    Across this documentation, you will often see the "key" <kbd>Cmd/Ctrl</kbd>.
 By that we mean that you'll need to press the Command-key on macOS, and the Control-key otherwise.

 * <kbd>Cmd/Ctrl</kbd>+<kbd>B</kbd>: Make text **bold**
 * <kbd>Cmd/Ctrl</kbd>+<kbd>I</kbd>: _Emphasize_ text